sommerfn/azure-docs.de-de/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name160160"></a><a name="1.6.0"/>1.6.0

-* BulkExecutor wurde aktualisiert, damit die aktuelle Version des Azure Cosmos DB .NET SDK (2.4.0) verwendet wird
+* BulkExecutor wurde aktualisiert, damit die aktuelle Version des Azure Cosmos DB .NET SDK (2.4.0) verwendet wird.

 ### <a name="a-name150150"></a><a name="1.5.0"/>1.5.0